Skip to content

 After many hours, they finally reached the terraces of Machu Picchu.

-Clouds drifted by, and the city looked like a giant stone labyrinth.
+Clouds drifted by and the city looked like a giant stone labyrinth.

-"That looks like my corn maze," Peruso marveled.
+"It looks like my corn maze," Peruso marveled.

-"Just without the corn," Perusa said.
+"Just without corn," Perusa said.

 "And with more stones," he added.

-Suddenly, there was a loud rumble.
+Suddenly, there was a loud growl.

-A puma sprang from the clouds.
+A puma leaped out of the clouds.

 "Here!
 Snack!"

-The puma sniffed... and simply walked away.
+The puma sniffed and simply walked away.

 Sometimes the treasure isn't gold.
 Sometimes it's just food.